Franklin Planner

-The Franklin Planner is a paper-based time management system created by Richard I. Winwood first sold in 1984 by Franklin International Institute, Inc. The planner itself is the paper component of the time management system developed by Winwood.
+The Franklin Planner is a paper-based time management system created by Hyrum W. Smith first sold in 1984 by Franklin International Institute, Inc. The planner itself is the paper component of the time management system developed by Smith.
+Hyrum Smith in turn based many of his ideas from the teachings of Charles Hobbs who utilized a similar instrument called the Day-Timer, which predated the Franklin Planner.

 The planner pages are drilled, loose-leaf style pages in different sizes and formats.
 Formats have been updated through the years, but most planners contain areas for an appointment schedule, prioritized daily tasks, and notes.
 A key section at the rear of the planner contains addresses.
 Other inserts include ledger sheets for tracking finances or vehicle mileage, exercise logs, and other individualized reference materials.

-Winwood named his planning system after Benjamin Franklin (1706–1790) who kept a small private book, as detailed in The Autobiography of Benjamin Franklin.
+Smith named his planning system after Benjamin Franklin (1706–1790) who kept a small private book, as detailed in The Autobiography of Benjamin Franklin.
 A core technique of the Franklin Planner system involves beginning each day with 15 minutes of "solitude and planning".

 Versions

 The planner comes in four sizes: